 Levelling up with XL Candy is certainly an expensive endeavour!
 Purified Pokémon have a slightly reduced XL Candy cost, and Shadow Pokémon have an even higher XL Candy cost.

 Do note that it takes two powerups to increase a whole level.
-It will take you 250000 dust and 296 Candy XL to power up a Pokémon from Level 40 to 50.
+It will take you 250000 dust and 296 XL Candy to power up a Pokémon from Level 40 to 50.

 The following table lists XL Candy and Stardust Cost for upgrading Pokémon from Level 41 to Level 50 in Pokémon GO: